AnnaGutowska/AnnaGutowska/README.md

 ### Hi there 👋 my name is Anna Gutowska!

-I have a B.S. in Computer Science and a B.A. in Cognitive Science as a graduate of the Honors College at Rutgers University - New Brunswick.
+I have a B.S. in Computer Science and Cognitive Science as a graduate of the Honors College at Rutgers University - New Brunswick.

 ## My Technical Skills:
 Java, C, Python, Javascript, R, SQL, HTML, Linux, VSCode, Eclipse, Latex, IntelliJ IDEA 💻